maritime-labs/calypso-anemometer/README.rst

     # Get device readings, continuously at 1 Hz.
     calypso-anemometer read --subscribe --rate=hz_1

+    # Get device readings and submit them in SignalK Delta Format.
+    # See section "SignalK telemetry" about how to create an UDP receiver
+    # data connection in your Signal K server beforehand.
+    calypso-anemometer read --subscribe --target=udp+signalk+delta://openplotter.local:4123

     # Set device data rate to one of HZ_1, HZ_4, or HZ_8.
     # Note: Works only for the upcoming conversation.
 Will be back at HZ_4 afterwards.
     calypso-anemometer set-option --rate=hz_1